Kasper1985/ConsoleDeck/ConsoleDeckService/Core/README_DIAGNOSTICS.md

 ```

 ### Issue: Wrong Scan Codes
-If logs show different scan codes than expected (0x68-0x70 for F13-F21):
+If logs show different scan codes than expected (0xF1-0xF9 for buttons 1-9):
 - Note the actual codes from logs
 - Your RPi Pico firmware might need adjustment
 - OR we can modify the code to match your device

-### Issue: No Modifiers Detected
+### Issue: Unexpected Report Length
-If logs show `Modifiers byte: 0x00` when pressing RCtrl+RShift:
+If RAW HID Report shows more or less than 3 bytes:
-- Your firmware needs to set the modifier bits
+- The firmware might be sending different report formats
-- Expected value: `0x30` (RCtrl=0x10 + RShift=0x20)
+- Check if Report ID is included or not

 ## ??
 Documentation